Nelson-Oliveira/Praetorian/README.md

 <p><b>- Turret</b></p>
 <p>-- Added the RC still no ROS added</p>
-<p>-- The RC still needs a "filter" not to be constantly updating the position</p>
+<p>-- Added a "filter" to the RC code not to be constantly updating the position</p>
+<p>-- The response time is too slow, need to see why</p>